By Stas Margaronis

 Wanted: A U.S. Shipbuilding Mobilization

-U.S. Navy Secretary Carlos Del Torro has initiated efforts to establish a shipbuilding mobilization in collaboration with U.S. allies including Japan and South Korea.
+U.S. Navy Secretary Carlos Del Toro has initiated efforts to establish a shipbuilding mobilization in collaboration with U.S. allies including Japan and South Korea.

 That effort is supported by a collaboration of Republicans and Democrats who authored, Congressional Guidance for a National Maritime Strategy, warning that the United States maritime industry has suffered from “decades of neglect” allowing China to take the lead: